poespas/Solaar/docs/index.md

 layout: default
 ---

+> :warning: This fork is a 1:1 copy of the original Solaar, except for the **Logitech B613** all G-keys are logged into `/tmp/logitech.last-gkey` ,
+> to be used/picked up by a program written in a more satisfying programming language

 **Solaar** is a Linux manager for many Logitech keyboards, mice, and trackpads that connect wirelessly to a USB [Unifying][unifying], Lightspeed, or Nano receiver, connect directly via a USB cable, or connect via Bluetooth.